 Method Detection Limits (MDLs) are the minimum concentration of an analyte that can be reported with a 99 percent confidence that the value exceeds zero.
-The MDL is based on a standard deviation of greater than seven replicate measurements of the analyte in the matrix of concern at a concentration near the low standard (Code of Federal Regulations, Part 136, Vol.49, No. 209, Appendix B).
-The MDLs are a data quality indicator that is reviewed and recalibrated by the QA Specialist as warranted, i.e., when a new instrument is purchased, when a critical new part is installed on an existing instrument, or for new analysts using the instruments.
+The MDL is based on a standard deviation of greater than seven replicate measurements of the analyte in the matrix of concern at a concentration near the low standard (Code of Federal Regulations, Part 136, Vol.49, No. 209).
+The MDLs are a data quality indicator that is reviewed and recalibrated by the QA Specialist as warranted, i.e., when a new instrument is purchased, when a critical new part is installed on an existing instrument, or for analysts start using the instruments for the first time.
 The MDLs are also calculated at least annually using one of the internal blind samples processed every two weeks through the laboratory.
-The results are compiled from the previous 12 months data and reviewed by the QA Specialist for recommended changes.
+The QA Specialist compiles the results from the previous 12 months data and reviews them with the CAL Director.
+The MDLs are updated with the Program Office at least once a year.
 The solution used is a simulated precipitation sample approximating the tenth percentile concentration of the analytes measured by the CAL for NADP, which complies with the Code of Federal Regulations in that the concentrations of the analytes are approximately ten times the MDL of each analyte.
 Since these samples are processed through the laboratory in the same manner as real samples and are blind to the analysts, the MDL generated from these solutions is an excellent representative of the true laboratory MDL for each analyte.
-The only analyte not included in the simulated rain solution is orthophosphate.
+The only analyte not included in the simulated rain solution is orthophosphate due to its chemical instability.
 A separate solution is used biweekly to calculate the orthophosphate detection limit.
-Table 5 lists some of the historical MDLs for the CAL.

 Bias, as defined in the ISWS Quality Management Plan, is a persistent positive or negative deviation of the measured value from the true value.
-Bias for NTN and AIRMoN-wet is determined by the analysis of routine blind samples of known concentration.
+Bias for NTN and AIRMoN is determined by the analysis of routine blind samples of known concentration.